SEA LICE CONTROL USING RIDDANCE

 - When the dose of a.i. is adequate for the elimination of the parasite, fish show no reluctance to consume the diet

-The results so far suggest that other ectoparasites, particularly crustaceans, and others with complex development patterns, will be susceptible to control by neem.
+The results so far suggest that other ectoparasites of other species of farmed fish will be susceptible to control by Riddance™.

-Patents have been applied for in all the major salmon farming countries, and one has been granted by Denmark to cover the Faroe Islands.
+Patents are in process in all the major salmon farming countries, and the first one has been granted in Denmark, to cover the Faroe Islands.

 - Commercial salmon farmers: ectoparasite control, costs, losses, expansion issues, and PR.